-Most people don’t think about senior living until they need to or until it’s relevant to them and their family.
+Most people don’t think about senior living until they need to or until it’s relevant to them and their families.
 Because of this, there are many misconceptions surrounding the senior living industry and the types of care available.
 For example, when most people think of senior living, they think “nursing home” or (the more ageist idea) “old folk’s home.”

 Not only can some of these misconceptions be demeaning, but a lot of them are simply incorrect.
 Yes, nursing homes are a type of senior living, but they are one of many!
 In addition to nursing homes, there’s also independent living, assisted living, dementia care, and short-term respite care.

 However, the two types that tend to get confused the most are assisted living and nursing homes (also called skilled nursing homes or skilled nursing facilities).
-Since both provide a more specialized degree of care, people often assume they are the same thing; however, they are different types of care who cater to individuals with different needs.
+Since both provide a more specialized degree of care, people often assume they are the same thing; however, they are different types of care that cater to individuals with different needs.

 Similarities Between Assisted Living & Skilled Nursing